The Role of the Supreme Court

 The Supreme Court is like a referee on a football field.
 The Congress, the President, the state police, and other government officials are the players.
 Some can pass laws, and others can enforce laws.
 But all exercise power within certain boundaries.
 These boundaries are set by the Constitution.
 As the "referee" in the U.S. system of government, it is the Supreme Court's job to say when government officials step out-of-bounds.

 How the Justices Make Decisions

 The decisions of the Supreme Court are made inside a white marble courthouse in Washington, D.C.
-Here the nine justices receive approximately 7,000 to 8,000 requests for hearings each year.
-Of these the Court will agree to hear fewer than 100.
+Here the nine justices receive about 5,000 requests for hearings each year.
+Of these the Court will agree to hear fewer than 150.
 If the Court decides not to hear the case, the ruling of the lower court stands.

 Those cases which they agree to hear are given a date for argument.

-On the morning of that day, the lawyers and spectators enter a large courtroom.
+One the morning of that day, the lawyers and spectators enter a large courtroom.
 When an officer of the Court bangs his gavel, the people in the courtroom stand.
 The nine justices walk through a red curtain and stand beside nine tall, black-leather chairs.
 The Chief Justices takes the middle and tallest chair.
 "Oyez!
 Oyez!
 Oyez!" shouts the marshal of the Court.
-(It's an old Court expression meaning hear ye .)
+(It's an old Court expression meaning hear ye.)
 "God save the United States and this Honorable Court."